What hiring managers actually look for

 How do I list daycare experience on a resume?

 List the center name, your title, dates, and the age group and class size you worked with.
-Include specific responsibilities and developmental activities.
+Include specific responsibilities and developmental activities, such as running circle time, planning lessons, and conducting developmental screenings.

 Build Your Preschool Teacher Resume Now